Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_sigma** [ Type: *float* ]

-	Sigma clip values when cleaning up the zeropoint measurements.
+	Zeropooint values are cleaned using sigma-clipped statitsics.
+This value is the sigma clip value used when cleaning up the zeropoint measurements.